wasdk/WebAssemblyStudio/README.md

 ### Credits

-This projects started as a fork of [WebAssembly Studio](https://github.com/wasdk/WebAssemblyStudio).
+This project started as a fork of [WebAssembly Studio](https://github.com/wasdk/WebAssemblyStudio).

 This project depends on several excellent libraries and tools: